escribapetrus/escribapetrus.github.io/publish/hello-world.md

 # Welcome

-This is the first post on my new blog, powered by a custom Elixir static site generator.
+This is the first post on my new blog, powered by a custom C++ static site generator.

 ## Features

 - Markdown support with **bold** and *italic*
-- Org-mode support (basic)
 - RSS feed generation
 - Minimal, oldschool academic design